-Mexicans have access to universal health coverage—at least, theoretically speaking.
-The reality, however, is that reliable, quality health care is hard to come by—especially in remote, rural areas.
+Mexicans have access to universal health coverage but reliable, quality health care is hard to come by—especially in remote, rural areas of Chiapas.

 Since 2011, Partners In Health has staffed and supported 10 rural primary care clinics, a birthing center, and a community hospital in the coffee-growing, Sierra Madre region of Chiapas—one of the most marginalized states in the country, where more than half of residents live in poverty.

 For years, Chiapas residents lacked reliable access to health care; clinics could be miles away from residents’ homes and often lacked proper supplies and support.

 PIH, known locally as Compañeros En Salud, has changed that dynamic.
 Driven by our commitment to patient-centered care and deep, long-lasting engagement with communities, PIH is training the next generation of clinicians and improving access to quality health care in Chiapas—proving that injustice has a cure.

 Each year, more than 25 first-year clinicians trained at PIH-supported facilities.

 Monthly average of 100 expectant mothers receiving care and 20 deliveries at Casa Materna.